...

 Instructions

-• Heat 2 tablespoons of ghee or oil in a large pan over medium heat.
-Add cumin seeds and allow them to sizzle for a few seconds until fragrant.
-This will release their natural oils, adding depth to the curry.
+• Heat ghee or mustard oil in a heavy bottomed pan over medium heat.
+Add cumin seeds and allow them to sizzle until fragrant.
+Then, stir in the chopped onions and sauté until golden brown.
+This step builds the foundation of flavour for the saag.

 Nutrition